 When you freeze a steak, it’s crucial to ensure it’s properly wrapped in airtight packaging.
 Without this, the steak risks damage from dehydration and oxidation due to exposure to air, a process known as “freezer burn“.
 To prevent freezer burn, make sure your bag has no holes.

-The best and most straightforward way to freeze a steak is by placing it in a special plastic bag and using a vacuum sealer to seal the bag.
+The best and most straightforward way to freeze a steak is to place it in a special plastic bag and seal the bag with a vacuum sealer.
 The final step is to place the steak in the freezer at the lowest possible temperature.

 Note: It’s important to freeze the steak as quickly as possible.
 Why?
-Because slow freezing produces large ice crystals, which damage the cells.
+Slow freezing produces large ice crystals, which damage the cells.
 Consequently, meat with these large crystals tends to lose more liquids – and, thus, flavors – during thawing.

 Don’t have a vacuum sealer?
 No worries.
 Simply wrap the steak tightly with plastic wrap and place it in a ziplock bag.
 Make sure to close the bag tightly and squeeze out all the air you can.
 Finally, place the steak in the freezer.
 Remember, leaving excess air in the bag increases the chances of getting freezer burn, which can significantly affect the quality of your steaks.
 For a visual guide, refer to the step-by-step instructions below.